 Of course, the pandemic has affected the property industry in a more general manner.
 We’ve found that it’s been more difficult for tenants to pay their rent, which has made it more difficult for us to collect the rent for our clients, so the work we’ve been doing has been altered in that sense.

 As well, we’ve taken the opportunity to downsize our office to about a quarter of the space.
 Remote working has been a success for many of our team members so we’re not intending to have the whole team based in the office full time again.
 Instead, we’re embracing the “new normal” that COVID-19 has brought about.

 I think it’s accelerated an existing trend, in that we were already on the road to creating more flexible workplaces, but the restrictions put in place to counter the pandemic have pushed that forward.
 It’s now become something that staff will expect from their workplace, and the best candidates are going to want to work for companies that offer flexibility, so in that sense I think getting systems onto a cloud-based infrastructure is vital for a lot of companies’ survival.

 MRI as a partner

-MRI continually develop or acquire software that we use – it’s an ever changing field of software and tools that needs to continue to improve and develop and MRI do a good job of keeping pace with that.
-It’s really helpful for us to partner with a company who are moving in the right direction, not least because we can take advantage of the improvements they’re making.
-MRI are at the forefront of technology in the property sector, which means that we can leverage on developments they’re doing and find excellent support on the stuff we’ve already got.
+MRI continually develop or acquire software that we use – it’s an ever-changing field of software and tools that needs to continue to improve and develop and MRI do a good job of keeping pace with that.
+It’s really helpful for us to collaborate with a company who are moving in the right direction, not least because we can take advantage of the improvements they’re making.
+MRI are at the forefront of technology in the property sector, which means that we can leverage developments they’re doing and find excellent support on the stuff we’ve already got.